Great is His Faithfulness

 Dr. Jim Kaiser

 2006 is actually when we finished it.
-When were back in the States, I continued working with the translator by email, and then I also made about three or four trips a year.
+When we were back in the States, I continued working with the translator by email, and then I also made about three or four trips a year.
 I would travel to Sierra Leone for about a month or so at a time to do checking work on the various books with a consultant.
 They would come and meet us there, and we would check through the books.

 10:40